-If you or your business make charitable donations to Pennsylvania charities, you can rest assured that our state government keeps tabs on who is doing what with your gifts.
-If you are asked to solicit gifts or to engage in fund raising activities on behalf of a charity, you may be subject to the requirements of this act and should consult legal counsel to make sure that you are in compliance with the law.
+If you or your business makes charitable donations to Pennsylvania charities, you can rest assured that our state government keeps tabs on who is doing what with your gifts.
+If you are asked to solicit gifts or to engage in fundraising activities on behalf of a charity, you may be subject to the requirements of this act and should consult legal counsel to make sure that you are in compliance with the law.

 If you require legal representation for a nonprofit corporation or information on the Charitable Solicitation Act, the attorneys of Wolf, Baldwin & Associates, P.C. have the experience to represent you.
 Click here now to contact us and to schedule an appointment.
 We will be happy to advise you about your rights under Pennsylvania law.